What is EMDR therapy?

 EMDR (Eye Movement Desensitisation and Reprocessing) is a therapy that is commonly used for overcoming traumas (both big and small).
+Traditionally it was only used for PTSD, but is now used for many mental health issues, especially where they stem from related traumas.

 How does it work?